Reweighted Manifold Learning of Collective Variables from Enhanced Sampling Simulations

 Finally, the Markov transition matrices computed from the high-dimensional and low-dimensional samples need to be compared.
 The most common choice for such a metric is employing a statistic distance, particularly the Kullback--Leibler divergence:

 where in contrast to the standard formulation of the Kullback--Leibler divergence that compares two probability distributions, \eq{eq:dkl} is computed for every pair of rows from $M$ and $Q$, and then summed.
+Equivalently, we can minimize the cross-entropy:

-There are many choices possible for the comparison between $M$ and $Q$, e.g., cross-entropy~\cite{mcinnes2018umap,shires2021visualizing} or the Jensen--Shannon divergence~\cite{zhang2018unfolding}.
+as the probabilities $p_{kl}$ stay constant during the optimization.
+There are many choices possible for the comparison between $M$ and $Q$, e.g., the Jensen--Shannon divergence~\cite{zhang2018unfolding}.

 The Kullback--Leibler divergence optimization is performed to train the target mapping represented by a neural network.
 As the target mapping is parametric, the gradients of $D_{\mathrm{KL}}$ with respect to the parameters $\boldsymbol{\theta}=\set{\theta_k}$ of the neural network can be estimated effortlessly using backpropagation.
 For further details about training neural networks, we refer to Appendix~\ref{app:comparison}.